microsoft/language-server-protocol/_specifications/specification-3-15.md

 	name: string;

 	/**
 	 * More detail for this symbol, e.g the signature of a function.
-Can be
-     * `MarkupContent` only if the
-	 * client specifies `DocumentSymbolClientCapabilities.detailMarkupSupport?`.
 	 */
-	detail?: string | MarkupContent;
+	detail?: string;

 	/**
 	 * The kind of this symbol.